stab3l-admin/stab3l-docs/content/docs/glossary.md

 ### Decentralized Finance (DeFi)
 A financial system built on blockchain technology that operates without centralized intermediaries.
 STAB3L integrates with various DeFi protocols to enhance liquidity and utility for CU tokens.

+### Derivative Market Efficiency (m)
+A parameter in the peg stabilization equation that determines how effectively futures and options markets influence the spot price of sSTB.
+The default value is 0.1, with a governance-adjustable range of 0.05–0.2.

 ### Dispute Resolution
 A process for resolving conflicts between users and providers, such as when a provider fails to fulfill a redemption request.
 STAB3L's dispute resolution system includes collateral slashing and reputation impacts.